-There is a dangerous strain of dog flu spreading through the western US.
-Health officials in the Seattle area have confirmed tests showing the virus was found in dogs who stayed at a local kennel and doggie daycare facility where at least 80 dogs developed respiratory illness since December.
-The virus began spreading last spring in the Chicago area and sickened more than 1,000 dogs in the Midwest.
-Although most dogs recover, a handful of deaths were reported.
-It has since spread to about 25 states.
-Experts say this strain of the virus, called H 3 N 2, was first seen in Asia but only recently appeared in the U.S., so none of the American dogs have immunity to fight it off.
-This dog flu spreads the same way human flu does: through virus droplets in the air from a sneeze or cough, or by touching contaminated objects or surfaces.
-The virus can live in the environment for about two days and can linger on hands or clothing for up to 24 hours.
+There was a dangerous strain of dog flu spreading through the western US.
+Health officials in the Seattle area had confirmed tests showing the virus was found in dogs who stayed at a local kennel and doggie daycare facility where at least 80 dogs developed respiratory illness.
+The virus began spreading in the Chicago area and sickened more than 1,000 dogs in the Midwest.
+Although most dogs recovered, a handful of deaths were reported.
+Experts said this strain of the virus, called H 3 N 2, was first seen in Asia but then appeared in the U.S., so none of the American dogs had immunity to fight it off.
+Dog flu spreads the same way human flu does: through virus droplets in the air from a sneeze or cough, or by touching contaminated objects or surfaces.
+The virus could live in the environment for about two days and could linger on hands or clothing for up to 24 hours.
 The most common symptoms of dog flu are high fever, cough, runny nose, watery eyes, sore throat and loss of appetite.
 Dogs who catch it usually feel lousy for about two weeks.
-In Asia, where the H 3 N 2 strain of canine influenza was first detected, it has also been reported to infect cats.
+In Asia, where the H 3 N 2 strain of canine influenza was first detected, it was also reported to infect cats.
 But in the U.S., cases of cats developing dog flu are extremely rare.
 However, there is "some evidence" that pet guinea pigs and ferrets could also become infected.

 Emotional Support Turkey Flies Delta Airlines